Current active course description (last updated 2025/26)

 GENERAL COMPETENCE

-• read dense texts attentively and thoughtfully
+• can read dense texts attentively and thoughtfully

 No costs beyond semester fee and course books.